turris-cz/user-docs/docs/geek/schnapps/schnapps.md

 [snapshots](https://en.wikipedia.org/wiki/Snapshot_(computer_storage)).
 It is useful especially when you want to make some experiments with your Turris.

+!!! warning
+    Schnapps is not available on Turris Shield.

 ## What is Btrfs?

 [Btrfs](https://en.wikipedia.org/wiki/Btrfs) is a modern file system based on the